 Software applications exploded in this fertile ground.
 VisiCalc, the first spreadsheet program for the PC, transformed finance, allowing users to manipulate numbers and charts with ease.
 WordPerfect challenged typewriter dominance, bringing word processing to millions.
 Lotus 1-2-3, a powerful spreadsheet and database combo, became the Swiss Army knife of business software.

-This era saw the rise of software communities, online forums, and bulletin boards buzzing with code snippets, bug fixes, and passionate discussions.
+IT can be said that, this era saw the rise of software communities, online forums, and bulletin boards buzzing with code snippets, bug fixes, and passionate discussions.
 The barriers to entry were lowering, and anyone with a PC and a curious mind could become a software developer.

-The Internet Age and the Rise of Web Applications (1990s-2000s)
+Internet Age and the Rise of Web Applications (1990s-2000s)

-Java, developed by Sun Microsystems in the mid-1990s, played a pivotal role in the evolution of web applications.
+And also the famous computer language- Java, developed by Sun Microsystems in the mid-1990s, played a pivotal role in the evolution of web applications.
 Its “Write Once, Run Anywhere” philosophy allowed developers to create platform-independent code, making Java a preferred choice for building dynamic and interactive web applications.
 Java applets, though less prominent today, were instrumental in early web development.

 The internet’s commercial potential became evident with the rise of e-commerce.
 Companies like Amazon, founded in 1994, transformed the way people shopped.
 Amazon’s innovative use of web technologies and personalized recommendations set the stage for the e-commerce landscape we see today.
 Google, founded in 1998, revolutionized web search and online advertising, becoming a giant in the tech industry.